 What’s a Timeshare?

 Timeshares are no longer condo-style units that owners travel to during the same week, at the same resort every year.
-In fact, most owners will use their timeshare ownership around the world.
+In fact, most owners will use their vacation ownership around the world.
 A timeshare is really a vacation lifestyle.
 You can buy timeshares that offer points, fixed weeks, or even floating weeks usage.
 There are many pros and cons of a timeshare, but it’s all subjective to each owner.

 Most of the best vacation clubs today offer a points-based system.
 With points, owners receive an annual allotment of points every year.
 Points can be considered your “vacation currency” that can be spent, banked, or borrowed.
 Owners can use points to make reservations at any of the resorts in their brand’s portfolio.
 This grants owners the ultimate freedom and flexibility.